-Jones Lang LaSalle Incorporated ("Jones Lang LaSalle", which we may refer to as "we", "us", "our", "the Company" or "the Firm") was incorporated in 1997.
-Jones Lang LaSalle is a financial and professional services firm specializing in real estate.
-We offer integrated services delivered by expert teams worldwide to clients seeking increased value by owning, occupying or investing in real estate.
-We have over 200 corporate offices worldwide and operations in more than 1,000 locations in 70 countries.
-We have approximately 48,000 employees, including 28,300 employees whose costs our clients reimburse.
-We offer comprehensive integrated real estate and investment management services on a local, regional and global basis to owner, occupier, investor and developer clients.
-We are an industry leader in property and corporate facilities management services ("RES") across our three geographic business segments: (1) the Americas, (2) Europe, Middle East and Africa ("EMEA"), and (3) Asia Pacific.
-LaSalle Investment Management, a wholly owned member of the Jones Lang LaSalle group that comprises our fourth business segment, is one of the world's largest and most diversified real estate investment management firms with \$47 billion of assets under management.
+Jones Lang LaSalle Incorporated ("Jones Lang LaSalle," which we may refer to as "we," "us," "our," "the Company" or "the Firm") was incorporated in 1997.
+Our common stock is listed on The New York Stock Exchange under the symbol "JLL."

+We are a financial and professional services firm specializing in real estate.
+We offer comprehensive integrated services on a local, regional and global basis to owner, occupier, investor and developer clients seeking increased value by owning, occupying or investing in real estate.
+We have more than 200 corporate offices worldwide from which we provide services to clients in more than 75 countries.
+We have approximately 52,700 employees, including 30,800 employees whose costs our clients reimburse.

+We deliver an array of Real Estate Services ("RES") across three geographic business segments: (1) the Americas, (2) Europe, Middle East and Africa ("EMEA") and (3) Asia Pacific.
+LaSalle Investment Management, a wholly owned member of the Jones Lang LaSalle group that comprises our fourth business segment ("LaSalle"), is one of the world's largest and most diversified real estate investment management firms.

-In 2012, we generated record-setting revenue of \$3.9 billion across our four business segments, a 10% increase from 2011.
-We believe that we are well positioned to take advantage of the opportunities in a consolidating industry and to navigate successfully the dynamic and challenging markets in which we compete worldwide.
+In 2013, we generated record-setting fee revenue of \$4 billion across our four business segments, a 12% increase over 2012 in local currency.
+We believe we remain well-positioned to take advantage of the opportunities in a consolidating industry and to navigate successfully the dynamic and challenging markets in which we compete worldwide.